rust-or/good_lp/README.md

 - ¹ highs itself is statically linked and does not require manual installation.
 However, on some systems, you may have to [install dependencies of highs itself](https://github.com/rust-or/good_lp/issues/29).
 - ² using the precompiled binary is possible by enabling the optional `scip_bundled` feature
 - ³ the [cplex_rs crate](https://crates.io/crates/cplex-rs) links statically to a local installation of the proprietary [IBM ILOG CPLEX Optimizer](https://www.ibm.com/products/ilog-cplex-optimization-studio/cplex-optimizer).
-- ⁴ to use clarabel for WASM targets, set the `clarabel-wasm` feature flag

 To use an alternative solver, put the following in your `Cargo.toml`: